 Barbary ducks, a French breed, are fairly widely available in this country.
 They are usually three months old and can be anything from 3 to 7 lb (1.35 to 3.2 kg), depending on whether they’re male or female (the males are much bigger).
 They are less fatty than other birds and quite meaty.

-In my opinion the very best type of duck available at the moment is a relatively new breed developed in England called Gressingham, and it’s a cross between Pekin and the wild mallard.
+In my opinion the very best type of duck available at the moment is a breed developed in England called Gressingham, and it’s a cross between Pekin and the wild mallard.
 The result is a bird with a rich, gamey flavour and, although sometimes smaller (3 lb-5 lb 8 oz/1.35-2.45 kg), it has a lighter frame and therefore has as much meat on it as a conventional bird twice its weight.

 Allow four weeks for the flavours of this confit to develop fully… a French classic that would make a good special-occasion dish as, once it's ready, you just need to cook it in the oven for 25 minutes.